opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 # OpenSearch keystore

 `opensearch-keystore` is a utility script used to manage an OpenSearch keystore.
 An OpenSearch keystore provides a secure method of storing sensitive information, such as passwords and keys, used in an OpenSearch cluster.
 The script allows you to securely create, list, add, and remove settings.
 It is included in the OpenSearch distribution.

-This is completely separate to keystore and truststore used to store TLS certificates in JKS or PKCS12/PFX format for transport and HTTP layer outlined in [Keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#keystore-and-truststore-files)
+{: .note} This is separate from the keystore and truststore used to store TLS certificates in JKS or PKCS12/PFX format for the transport and HTTP layer.
+The other keystore is outlined in the [Keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#keystore-and-truststore-files) documentation.

 ## Usage